Kenil1311/Clinic/replit.md

-✓ Enhanced medical animations with multiple animation types (float, pulse, bounce, swing, rotate) ✓ Added 8 medical elements with varied animations, hover effects, and drop shadows ✓ Repositioned elements with fewer on left side (2) and more on right side (6) for better balance
+✓ Enhanced medical animations with multiple animation types (float, pulse, bounce, swing, rotate) ✓ Added 8 medical elements with varied animations, hover effects, and drop shadows ✓ Repositioned elements with fewer on left side (2) and more on right side (6) for better balance ✓ Made medical elements more subtle with smaller size (1.2rem), lighter color (#ffb3b3), and reduced opacity (0.25) ✓ Reduced animation intensity with gentler movements and slower timing for less distraction

 ## User Preferences